Environment variables

 LANGFLOW_NEW_USER_IS_ACTIVE | Determined by LANGFLOW_SUPERUSER_PASSWORD | Whether new Langflow user accounts are active by default.
 If LANGFLOW_SUPERUSER_PASSWORD isn't set, then LANGFLOW_NEW_USER_IS_ACTIVE is True and new user accounts are active by default.
 If LANGFLOW_SUPERUSER_PASSWORD is set, then LANGFLOW_NEW_USER_IS_ACTIVE is False and new user accounts are inactive by default. |

 LANGFLOW_PUBLIC_URL | http://localhost:7860 | Public URL for the Langflow instance.
-Forms the base URL for Langflow API calls and other interfaces with your OpenRAG Langflow instance. |
+Forms the base URL for Langflow API calls and other interfaces with your OpenRAG Langflow instance.
+Can also be set in the TUI's Advanced Setup. |

 LANGFLOW_SECRET_KEY | Automatically generated | Secret encryption key for Langflow internal operations.
 It is recommended to generate your own Langflow secret key for this variable.
 If this variable isn't set, then Langflow generates a secret key automatically. |